 Analyze navigation within Instagram stories to improve performance

-Decode the navigating Instagram storiesIt's about transforming seemingly innocuous swipes into indicators of engagement or disengagement.
-This analysis allows for more effective storytelling, segment by segment, and better organization of the order of stories, much like reorganizing a professional feed using strategies such as...
-Instagram feed reorganization.
+Decode the navigating Instagram stories, is turning seemingly insignificant taps into indicators of engagement or fatigue.
+This analysis makes it possible to structure more effective storytelling, segment by segment, and better organize the order of stories, much like reorganizing a professional feed using strategies such as Instagram feed reorganization.

 Identifying Breakpoints Using Navigation Metrics

 The first step is to identify the "break points" in a sequence.
-These are the specific stories where the rates of Exit and Scroll forward explode compared to the average.
+These are the specific stories where the rates of Exits and Next explode compared to the average.

-- A simultaneous collapse in "Feedback" and responses indicates that the value proposition is not clear.
+• A simultaneous drop in “Back” and replies indicates that the value proposition is not clear.

 For Clara, the analysis showed that her "highly technical FAQ" stories generated more exits than her practical demonstrations.
 She therefore broke down these explanations into mini-series, with more question and poll stickers, which rebalanced navigation and increased direct responses.